 Michael Nierenberg.
 We are party to an employment agreement, dated as of June 17, 2022 (the "Original Employment Agreement"), with Mr. Nierenberg, which was amended by the first amendment to employment agreement, dated as of March, 14, 2024 (as amended, the "Amended Employment Agreement").
-Pursuant to the Original Employment Agreement, Mr. Nierenberg received a base salary at the annualized rate of \$1,250,000 and, for 2023, had an annual short-term incentive amount of \$5,000,000 of which he was eligible to earn between 0% and 200% based on various financial, strategic and individual performance metrics determined by our Compensation Committee each year.
-In addition, for 2023, the Original Employment Agreement specified annual long-term equity incentive awards having a target grant date value of \$8,750,000, of which 50% is issued in the form of performance-vesting restricted stock units and 50% is issued in the form of time-vesting restricted stock units.
-Pursuant to the Amended Employment Agreement, effective April 1, 2024, Mr. Nierenberg will receive a base salary at the annualized rate of \$1,000,000 and, beginning in 2024, will have an annual short-term incentive amount of \$4,000,000, of which he will be eligible to earn from 0% to 200% based on various financial, strategic and individual performance metrics determined by our Compensation Committee each year.
-Further, pursuant to the Amended Employment Agreement, beginning in 2024, Mr. Nierenberg will receive annual long-term equity incentive awards having a target grant date value of \$12,000,000, of which 75% will be in the form of performance-vesting equity incentive awards and 25% will be in the form of time-vesting equity incentive awards.
+Pursuant to the Original Employment Agreement, Mr. Nierenberg received a base salary at the annualized rate of \$1,250,000, in addition to specified short- and long- term incentive goals.
+Pursuant to the Amended Employment Agreement, effective April 1, 2024, Mr. Nierenberg receives a base salary at the annualized rate of \$1,000,000 and, beginning in 2024, has an annual short-term incentive amount of \$4,000,000, of which he will be eligible to earn from 0% to 200% based on various financial, strategic and individual performance metrics determined by our Compensation Committee each year.
+Further, pursuant to the Amended Employment Agreement, beginning in 2024, Mr. Nierenberg receives annual long-term equity incentive awards having a target grant date value of \$12,000,000, of which 75% will be in the form of performance-based equity incentive awards.

 In the event of certain qualifying terminations of employment by the Company or Mr. Nierenberg, he will be eligible to receive (i) cash severance equal to two times the sum of his base salary and target annual bonus, (ii) a prorated target bonus for the year of termination, (iii) 18 months of health insurance premiums and (iv) accelerated vesting of any time-vesting awards that would have become vested during the two-year period following the qualifying termination and continuing eligibility to earn a pro-rata portion (based on the period from the beginning of the performance period through the date that is 24 months following such qualifying termination) of any performance-vesting awards granted to him based on actual performance through the end of the original performance period.
 If the qualifying time-based awards will become fully vested and Mr. Nierenberg will be eligible to earn (without pro-ration) any performance-vesting awards granted to him based on actual performance period.

 Mr. Nierenberg is required to sign a separation and general release agreement in a form and manner satisfactory to the Company in order to receive these severance payments and benefits.